tinayang3024/ECE1778H1-Group-Project/README.md

 ##### User Authentication

-The app will implement OAuth-based social logins (e.g., Google, Facebook, GitHub) using Expo’s `AuthSession`, allowing users to sign in securely without creating a separate password.
+The app implemented OAuth-based Google Authentication using `@react-native-google-signin/google-signin`, allowing users to sign in securely without creating a separate password.
 After authentication, the provider issues an access token that the app stores to identify the user and load their personal data, such as collections or liked recipes.
 Logging out invalidates the token and redirects back to the login page.
 This approach simplifies onboarding, increases security, and ensures users enjoy a personalized experience.

 ##### Social Sharing

-The Recipe Mobile App will also enable recipe sharing through Expo’s `Sharing` API, letting users send recipe details (title, instructions, and links) directly to social media or messaging apps.
+The Recipe Mobile App enables recipe sharing through the integration with `expo-sharing`, letting users share recipe details (title, instructions, and links) directly to social media or messaging apps.
 With one tap, users can share a favorite dish with friends or family, making cooking a social and collaborative activity.
 This feature not only improves user engagement but also helps promote the app organically as recipes are shared across different platforms.

 ## User Guide